-- Make detailed notes at the time or immediately afterwards; record the date, time, place and context of disclosure or concern.
-Record facts and what is said but not your assumption or interpretation. - If it is observation of bruising or an injury try to record detail, e.g. "right arm above elbow".
-Do not take photographs! - Note the non-verbal behaviour and the key words in the language used by the child (try not to translate into 'proper terms'). - It is important to keep these original notes and pass them on to the Designated Safeguarding Lead who may ask you to write a referral.
+- Any records made may well be used. - Make detailed notes at the time or immediately afterwards; record the date, time, place and context of disclosure or concern.
+Record facts and what was said but not your assumption or interpretation. - If it is observation of bruising or an injury record the detail, e.g. "right arm above elbow". - Use skin / body maps if necessary. - Do not take photographs. - Note the non-verbal behaviour and the key words in the language used by the child (try not to translate into 'proper terms'). - Record the date, time and location where the notes were made and if anyone else was present. - Pass the notes as soon as possible to your Designated Safeguarding Lead.